MujyKun/rhythm-game/README.md

            - Supports PySDL2, but only supports pysdl2-dll version 2.0.20.
            - pysdl2-dll offers a newer SDLMixer that offers Music functionality.
        - Not enough examples to work with.
-       - Unfamiliar to work with and allowed easy mess ups.
+       - Unfamiliar to work with and allowed easy mess-ups.

 ## Example GIFs